 For a reason I can’t quite explain, this was my favorite of the churches I visited in Etchmiadzin.
 Its appearance is rather ordinary, but the place had a certain power to it.

-Just in front, the pile of rubble is contrasted by a modern fountain with a colorful ‘I Love Etchmiadzin’ sign.
+The pile of rubble is contrasted greatly by a nearby fountain equipped with a colorful ‘I Love Etchmiadzin’ sign.

 After another 5-10 minutes of walking east, you’ll get to St. Hripsime Church.
 Obviously, it’s named after the same Hripsime from our story.
 Built in 618, it’s one of the oldest churches in Armenia to have survived intact.